oscar-defelice/oscar-defelice/README.md

 - 🔭 I’m currently working on deep learning applications!
 - 📈 I like visualisations.
+- 🧔🏻 I love being in a class with students.
 - 🌱 I’m always eager to learn.
-- 🧔🏻 I'm always available to discuss about data science topics!
+- 💬 I'm always available to discuss data science topics!

 - 📫 How to reach me: [write me an email](mailto:oscar.defelice@gmail.com) or you can drop me a message on my social pages
 <br />